-- (3) A person who owns, controls or operates an accommodation facility in the State of Victoria may operate that facility if: - (a) surfaces accessible in the accommodation facility exclusively to a particular group, including a hotel room or cabin, are cleaned between groups; and - (b) any visit by members of the public to a person or group staying at an accommodation facility must not exceed more than 100 persons for a social gathering each day, excluding any: - (i) persons who ordinarily reside with the person who made the booking; and - (ii) any other person with whom the people referred to in subclause (3)(b)(i) are in an intimate personal relationship; and - (iii) any infant under one year of age; and
+- (3) A person who owns, controls or operates an accommodation facility in the State of Victoria may operate that facility if: - (a) surfaces accessible in the accommodation facility exclusively to a particular group, including a hotel room or cabin, are cleaned between groups; and - (b) in respect of any person or group staying at an accommodation facility: - (i) located in the restricted area, the person or group must not have more than 5 visitors per day; - (ii) located in the relevant area, where: - (A) none of the persons: - 1. staying at the accommodation facility; or - 2. visiting the person or group staying at the accommodation facility, ordinarily reside in the restricted area, then the person or group staying at the accommodation facility must not have more than 100 visitors per day;